obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 3. The subscription was canceled or refunded, resulting in the purging of the remote vault.

 In each case, it is necessary to [[Set up Obsidian Sync#Disconnect to a remote vault|disconnect from the remote vault]] and [[Set up Obsidian Sync#Create a new remote vault|create a new remote vault]], ensuring the data on your device is retained.

+## Android

+### My phone is deleting my attachments I receive through Sync

+This issue is likely caused by Google Photos managing these attachments.
+To prevent the operating system from altering the attachments you receive, add a `.nomedia` [file to your vault](https://www.lifewire.com/nomedia-file-4172882) on your Android device.

+> [!tip] A community plugin, [Android Nomedia](https://obsidian.md/plugins?id=android-nomedia), simplifies this process.
+Install and use this plugin on your Android phone, as the `.nomedia` file will not be synced across devices with Obsidian Sync.